Go'natt Herr Luffare: Background

 Go'natt Herr Luffare was first broadcast on 3 December 1988 in Sweden.
 Later it was also shown on German television.
 After that it was released on DVD in both Sweden and Germany.
 In the German version the film was cut into 25 minutes.

 Reception

 Critical response

-According to Filmtipset.se Björn Gustafson's performance as the tramp Manfred is fantastic.
-The film is very funny but sometimes also a little scary.
+Filmtipset.se called Björn Gustafson's performance as the tramp Manfred "fantastic" and considered the film as funny but sometimes also a little scary.

-Bernt Lindner from Kinder- und Jugendfilm Korrespondenz believes, that Go'natt Herr Luffare can be enjoyed by both, children (aged five and above) and adults.
+Bernt Lindner from Kinder- und Jugendfilm Korrespondenz said that Go'natt Herr Luffare can be enjoyed by both, children (aged five and above) and adults.